luispuerto/luispuerto-net/_posts/2018-01-18-convert-you-pi-in-an-airplay-receiver.md

 <pre class="lang:sh decode:true" title="Updating Pi's firmware">$ sudo rpi-update</pre>

 Once the update process finish you need to turn off the Raspberry and take the SD card out of it and insert the card in a computer card reader.
-We are going to modify the boot config file of the Pi and and to do it we are going to open with a text editor the config file that it&#8217;s located on `/boot/config.txt`.
+We are going to modify the boot config file of the Pi and and to do it we are going to open with a text editor the config file that it's located on `/boot/config.txt`.
 Then you need to add the following variable to the end of the file:

 <pre class="lang:sh decode:true" title="Booting audio variable">audio_pwm_mode=2</pre>